lmullen/jsr/_source/issues/vol16/remilard.markdown

 that I wrote on the FSU mascot controversy.[^1] I pitched this to my advisor, [John Corrigan][], who expressed a valid concern that such a project on its own might not fly in the job market.
-He wisely suggested that I gain a secondary specialty on something "more conventional."
+He wisely suggested that I gain a secondary specialty in something "more conventional."

 I took his advice (always a good idea), and promptly located the path of least resistance.
 Corrigan was then the editor of the *Journal of